-Tooltips provide additional information upon hover or focus.
-The information should be contextual, useful, and nonessential information.
-Keep tooltips short.
+Tooltips display additional information upon click, hover, or focus.
+The information should be contextual, useful, and nonessential.

 Icon tooltips and interactive tooltips may be positioned top, bottom, left, or right to the trigger item.
 The container of the tooltip text may be aligned to start, center or end.